HHH-01/HC-06-BaudRate/README.md

 * Developer: HHH

 ## Goal
-1. Test functionality of HC-06 by verifying Baud Rate for later AT Commands
-* Notice that it happened to a lot of people including myself that I can't get to AT Mode.
+Test functionality of HC-06 by verifying Baud Rate for later AT Commands.
+Notice that it happened to a lot of people including myself that I can't get to AT Mode using HC-06.
 It's mainly due to the wrong baud rate set up when trying to commnunicate with the HC-06.

+Different than HC-05, HC-06 is in the AT mode by default when it's not connected to a Master.
+The only way to configure HC-06 is to directly connect to it and send AT command, no need to hold button or set High/Low to any pins.
+The red LED indicator keeps blinking during an initial turn on showing that it's in the AT Mode.

 ## Connection